alhudaghifari/Cynthia_git/README.md

-# dr_tania
+# Cynthia
-An Application to detect plant's disease
+An Application to fashion's guide